If, when and where to downsize are big decisions. Here are seven questions to ponder before you make that move.

-For gardeners and DIY hobbyists, a retirement of pruning, planting, painting and tinkering could be the best kind.
-While there are plenty of people who can be found up a ladder in their 80s, some just don’t want the extra hassle.
+For gardeners and DIYers, a retirement of pruning, planting, painting and tinkering could be just what they want.
+But, while there are plenty of people who can be found up a ladder in their 80s, some just don’t want the extra hassle.

 A new-build or retirement home could be an easier and more affordable place to look after.
 Again, you can use our Advanced Search to refine your hunt for specialist retirement homes or new builds.

 6. Would I rather spend the money on something else?